1 Simple Way to Present Initial Project Risks

 Reduce the Impact of Risks

-When buying a new vehicle, you might spend time discussing a prospective model’s reliability and the potential for purchasing a lemon.
+In the vehicle purchase project we have featured in a few articles, you might spend time discussing a prospective model’s reliability and the potential for purchasing a lemon.

 Keep an eye on, and document steps to mitigate, risks